realworldocaml/book/en/exercises/modules_1/exercise_2.md

 1. Is there any reason to prefer one version over the other?
 1.
-  In the second version, what would happen if we defined the \lstinline+rev+ function as a partial application?
+  In the second version, what would happen if we defined the `rev` function as a partial application?
 ```ocaml
   (* let rev l = rev_loop [] l *)
   let rev = rev_loop []